CrossWalk: Fairness-enhanced Node Representation Learning

 \subsection{Node Classification}

 We use the Rice-Facebook dataset for classification, using the students' ages as the sensitive attribute and their college IDs as their class labels.
+We randomly partition the nodes into two equal sized training and test sets.
 We measure disparity according to Equation \eqref{eq:fairness-def}.
 Figure \ref{fig:classification-rice-LP} shows the accuracy and disparity of Label Propagation (LP) with $k=7$, applied to the representations obtained by FairWalk and CrossWalk applied to DeepWalk.
-We see the superiority of CrossWalk in reducing disparity of node classification.
+We report the average result over 200 runs.
+We see the superiority of CrossWalk in reducing the disparity of node classification.